jeffrosenberg/how-to-use-the-internet/about.md

 order: 0
 ---

-# About this site

 Hi!
 My name is Jeff, and I created this site to help my family members with Internet literacy.
+I believe that a basic understanding of the fundamentals will make it easier and less stressful to navigate the Internet, and help to keep people safe online.

-But writing everything in a word processor didn't really appeal to me, so I decided to use the opportunity to test out some [simple website building tools](https://jekyllrb.com) and publish it in case it could be helpful to others.
+Writing my tutorial in a word processor and distributing it on paper didn't really appeal to me, so I decided to use the opportunity to test out some [simple website building tools](https://jekyllrb.com){:target="_blank"} and publish it on the Internet in case it could be helpful to others.

-### Help me improve this site!
+## Help me improve this site!

 See a mistake?
 Want to offer some additional content?
-This site is open source, and suggestions are welcome.
-Please see this site's [Github page](https://github.com/jeffrosenberg/how-to-use-the-internet) to contribute.
+[Send me an email](mailto:rosenberg.jeff@gmail.com)!
+Or feel free to contribute your own changes -- this site is open source, and improvements are welcome.
+Please see this site's [Github page](https://github.com/jeffrosenberg/how-to-use-the-internet){:target="_blank"} to contribute.

 # Copyright release